turbot/steampipe-plugin-net/docs/tables/net_connection.md

 Test network connectivity to using a network protocol (e.g. TCP) and address / port (e.g. steampipe.io:443).

-Note: The `network` and `address` columns must be provided in all queries to this table.
+Note: The `protocol` and `address` columns must be provided in all queries to this table.

 ## Examples